nguyensjsu/sp19-202-rocket-202/README.md

 ### Individual Contributions

+Login screen: Shiyan Cai
+Record Flow screen: Yijun Zhang
+Add Record screen: Xingchen Kang
+Asset screen: Han Wang
+Chart screen: Min Yu

 #### Han Wang

 1. Provide application prototype, app name and logo
-2. Use Observer Design Pattern when implementing Keypad function which is used in two screens: Input account balance screen and add account record screen
+2. Use ```Observer``` Design Pattern when implementing Keypad function which is used in two screens: Input account balance screen and add account record screen
-3. Use Composite Design Pattern when implementing input new account balance screen.
+3. Use ```Composite``` Design Pattern when implementing input new account balance screen.
 Components are Keypad and OutputText
-4. Use Observer Design Pattern when implementing add new account function.
+4. Use ```Observer``` Design Pattern when implementing add new account function.
 5. Create a tool CSVHelper which help to read and write csv files.
 And it’s used in three parts: read each account balance from accounts.csv, write new account information into accounts.csv, write new record into records.csv
-6. Develope a comprehensive UseCase diagram
+6. Develop a comprehensive UseCase diagram
-7. Develope add account use case specification with supporting Sequence diagram
+7. Develop add account use case specification with supporting Sequence diagram
-8. Develope an Ad Video for the application
+8. Develop an Ad Video for the application
 9. Complete app testing, find out problems and fix bugs in the code
 10. As a role of XP value “Courage”, when some thing was wrong, I pointed it out and provided my solutions.
 I encouraged our members to try new things.
 And I also encouraged them that we don’t need to be afraid with failures because we are a team.